avivelmakias1/dotfiles/README.md

 # Welcome to my dotfiles!

-here are my current dotfiles for macos, and everything I use
+here are my current dotfiles for all distros, and everything I use

+# How to install
+first, install `stow`, with this we will able to install the dotfiles. after that, just clone this repo, `cd` into the directory and run `stow -t ~ .` (if you want to install just some of the folders, run `stow -t ~ <folders>`)

-# App List
+# Mac App List

 ## Browsers